danielgilroy/TerminalChat/README.md

 >## clear

-The "*clear*" command is used to clear the scren to a blank state.
+The "*clear*" command is used to clear the screen to a blank state.

     /clear